-Figure 3 Jumper setting
+Figure 3 Jumper settings

-2.4 Hardware setup procedure
+2.7 Hardware setup procedure

-➤ Power off your PC, remember to unplug the AC power cable
+- ➤ Power off your PC, remember to unplug the AC power cable - > Set card ID as previously stated if there are more than one BRI card and set the jumpers on right. - ➤ Insert B800P into a 3.3V or 5.0V PCI slot vertically

-- > Set card ID as previously stated if there are more than one BRI card - ➤ Insert B100P into a 3.3V or 5.0V PCI slot vertically - ➤ Plug ISDN lines into RJ-45 interfaces which set as TE mode and ISDN phone lines into RJ-45 interface which set as NT mode. - Fix the board by a screw - > Power on PC is needed.
+- ➤ Plug the hard disk power supply cable (D style) to input jack if need power for external equipments, please refer to the jumper setting section for more details. - ➤ Plug in SP124 splitter into each port.
+Then plug ISDN lines into RJ-45 interfaces which set as TE mode and ISDN phone lines into RJ-45 interface which set as NT mode - Fix the board by a screw - ➤ Plug back the AC power cable, and power on PC appropriately, it is time to install software.

+Caution: During the above processes, an ESD wrist strap is needed.
 Once power is on, you must not attempt to install or take down the board.
-After hardware setup appropriately, it is time to install software.
+After hardware setup